 The Year 5 camp is held at Phillip Island Adventure Resort in Term 2, for 3 nights.
 Going to camp assists students to learn many important life skills and fosters independence.

-As members of the senior school, students participate in our athletics carnival and cross country championships, join the school choir/ band and complete ICAS competitions.
+As members of the senior school, students participate in our athletics carnival and cross country championships.

 Our students in Year 5 and 6 learn French, in addition to Mandarin.
 They have the opportunity to participate in an optional one week French trip to Noumea, New Caledonia.
 This trip includes French lessons, followed by practising French in the Noumea community / markets and shops.